in

 Using Non-Toxic Cleaning Products

-Switch to environmentally friendly cleaning products to minimize water pollution and reduce your exposure to harmful chemicals.
-Look for biodegradable and non-toxic options that are safe for both your health and the environment.
+Switch to green cleaning products to cut down on water pollution and protect your health.
+Choose biodegradable and non-toxic options that are safe for you and the planet.

 Saving Water

-Be mindful of water usage in the bathroom.
-Take shorter showers, turn off the tap while brushing your teeth, and fix any leaks promptly.
-These simple habits can lead to substantial water savings over time.
+Be smart about water use in the bathroom.
+Take shorter showers, turn off the tap while brushing, and fix leaks fast.
+These habits can save a lot of water over time.

 6. Going Green in the Home Office